ueberdosis/tiptap/docs/src/docPages/experiments/collaboration-annotation.md

 ⚠️ Experiment

+Annotations can be used to add additional information to the content, for example comments.
+They live on a different level than the actual editor content.

 <!-- :::pro Pro Extension
 We kindly ask you to [sponsor our work](/sponsor) when using this extension in production.
 ::: -->